 The first item you need to address when it comes to writing your equipment replacement plan is the budget allocated for your equipment.
-Industry best practices suggest you should set aside 1.3 to 4.7 percent of your annual revenue budget to equipment replacement.
-It is important to know you should expect to allocate a higher amount, around 15 percent, every five to seven years.
+Industry best practices suggest you should set aside 1.3% to 4.7% of your annual revenue budget to equipment replacement.
+It is important to know you should expect to allocate a higher amount — around 15% — every five to seven years.
 If you are just starting out or building a new addition or facility, expect to spend $20 to $25 per square foot on your initial equipment purchase.

 After you determine the true cost to own your equipment, you can begin to assess the need for replacement.
 You can categorize each of your machines into one of three categories of replacement need below:

-Once you have categorized your equipment, you can begin to rank them, if necessary, within each category.
+Once you have categorized your equipment, you can begin to rank them.
 Determining your need for replacement gives you direction on where to go with your replacement.

-Once you determine the need for replacement you can begin to determine the cost of replacement.
+Once you determine the need for replacement, you can begin to determine the cost of replacement.
 Start gathering quotes for equipment that fall into the critical and moderate need for replacement categories.
-Filter your costs from the largest investment to smallest investment and categorize the costs into the following investment buckets:
+Filter your costs from the largest investment to smallest investment.
+Categorize the costs into the following investment buckets:

-When purchasing new equipment you should document the estimated retirement date based off the manufacturer’s lifespan and instructions.
-This is a solid reference point, but we also know that everything looks good on paper (or a digital system) until you add the human touch to it.
+When purchasing new equipment, you should document the estimated retirement date based off the manufacturer’s lifespan and instructions.
+This is a solid reference point, but we also know that everything looks good on paper until you add the human touch to it.
 We often refer to the human touch figuratively speaking, but when it comes to the lifespan of fitness equipment, the literal human touch can make an impact both for better and for worse.
 You can compare your equipment lifespan to the priority system above to make concrete decisions around replacement.

 Writing and acting on your equipment replacement plan is the final step of setting your fitness facility up for financial and member success.
-Once you write your plan it is imperative to share it with colleagues and make sure it stays as a departmental priority.
+Once you write your plan, it’s imperative to share it with colleagues and make sure it stays as a departmental priority.
 As we’ve mentioned before in the keeping your facility fit article, sometimes your equipment replacement budget is easy to get taken away if you don’t have a solid plan for it.